Last updated: 4/3/2016

 The bottom line

 It’s a solid speaker with a lot of nice extras thanks to Alexa integration.
-If you already have an Echo and want to keep doing things you do with the Echo, you can keep doing them with a Tap (albeit with a button press).
+If you already have an Echo and want to keep doing things you do with the Echo, you can keep doing them with a Tap.

 Mostly, it’s about tradeoffs: with a comparably priced Bose, you’ll get richer bass but you won’t get access to Alexa features and I think the Bose physical designs are somewhat less portable than the Tap.